 Caitlin Palmer has been a Ritt Kellogg Fund Advisory Committee member since its inception.
 Caitlin has taught for a number of wilderness programs, universities, and guiding companies.
 Caitlin is a director and instructor for Alaska Mountaineering School, which she co-founded.
 She first summitted Denali on the 1994 Women's Breast Cancer Expedition.
 Caitlin's second love is pottery and gardening.
 She lives in Talkeetna, Alaska with her husband Colby Coombs and their daughter.

-A close friend to Ritt Kellogg, Gordy Kito is a Colorado College graduate, founding member of the Ritt Kellogg Fund and the incoming (2004-2005) Ritt Kellogg Fund Advisory Committee President.
+A close friend to Ritt Kellogg, Gordy Kito is a Colorado College graduate, founding member of the Ritt Kellogg Fund and the former (2004-2005) Ritt Kellogg Fund Advisory Committee President.
 As a climbing ranger in Denali National Park, Gordy is intimately familiar with the risks and rigors of high altitude, alpine expedition climbing.
 Gordy brings to the Advisory Committee extensive knowledge of expedition safety protocols, wilderness medical practices and leave no trace backcountry ethics.
 His experience in the National Park Service provides the Advisory Committee with a strong basis for non-profit management and governance.
 Gordy lives in Washington D.C. with his wife Julie Anne and their two sons.

 A friend, classmate and fellow adventurer of Ritt's from The Colorado College, Tom Hackett is currently an Orthopaedic Surgeon at the Steadman-Hawkins Clinic in Vail, Colorado.
 Having climbed throughout North and South America, Asia and beyond, Dr. Hackett has maintained ties within the climbing community and forged new ties in the world of wilderness and sports medicine.
 He serves as the medical advisor for the American Mountain Guides Association and the Boulder Outdoor Survival School.
 He is currently the head team physician for the US Snowboard team and the US rafting team and has worked extensively within MLB, the NFL and NBA.
 He travels extensively with various athletes and teams and teaches cutting edge operative techniques to surgeons around the globe.